 Stainless steel wire rope suppliers often recommend it over other cable construction materials because of its cost-effectiveness.
 But what’s interesting about stainless steel stranded wire is that its affordability, as compared with more expensive alternatives like tungsten for example is rooted in its low maintenance, longevity, availability and ease of use and installation.
 Therefore the material’s mechanical malleability, including its lifespan, combined with how readily available it is, makes stainless steel ideal in many use cases.

 Another reason stainless steel is an industry-standard is because of stainless steel wire rope’s strength and durability.
+It is an exceptionally strong wire.

 For example, Grade 301 and 304 stainless steel possesses a tensile strength of up to 1300 MPa in strip and wire forms.
 Galvanized steel, with a tensile strength of up to 550 MPa, comparatively, makes stainless steel remarkably strong.